Four Seasons

 Several companies will allow you to fit a bike rack to the campervan.
 Please note that bike racks may not be available for all makes and models and usually must be reserved in advance.

-Is wild camping in a motorhome allowed in Canada?
+Can you sleep anywhere in a motorhome in Canada?

-Canada has thousands of campgrounds, and these usually cost around $40–90 (Canadian dollars) per night.
+• Campsites and motorhome parks (the most straightforward option).
+Canada has thousands of campsites, typically cost around $40–90 CAD per night.

 Can I get a campervan rental with unlimited mileage in Canada?

-The majority of rental companies in Canada do not offer unlimited kilometres as a standard rental inclusion.
+The majority of hire companies in Canada do not offer unlimited kilometres as a standard hire inclusion.

-In most cases, kilometres are capped at a daily rate, and additional fees will be incurred if you exceed this cap.
+In most cases, kilometres (km) are capped at a daily rate and additional fees will apply if you exceed this.
 Additional kilometres can often be purchased in packages.
 Unused kilometres are not refunded when the vehicle is returned.

 Can I pickup a motorhome at Vancouver Airport?